-Josh is a certified (ACE) personal trainer that has devoted more than 10 years of his life to health, fitness and improving physical lifestyles.
+Josh is a certified (ACE) personal trainer that has devoted his life to health, fitness and improving physical lifestyles since 2004.
 His main focus is bringing the structure, accountability and motivational techniques acquired in personal training and incorporating it into the jiu jitsu lifestyle.

 A purple belt in the Gracie Jiu Jitsu program and active amateur MMA competitor, Josh has been training with Mazi since 2010.
 His team mates know him as someone who constantly pushes them to be better physically and improve their jiu jitsu game.